timezonerain/Regional-Sample-Size-Planning/README.md

 <img src="image/tutnormal1.PNG" width="430">

-- Optional (sample size calculation): Input other parameters (in addition to type 1 error and power) allow you to calculate the sample size if it's not ready by hand
+- MRCT sample size calculation (optional): Input other parameters (in addition to type 1 error and power), which allows you to calculate the sample size if it's not ready by hand.
+The calculated sample size will be updated automatically in the "Trial Information" section.

 <img src="image/tutnormal2.PNG" width="430">